mybonk/mybonk-wiki/workshop-8/README.md

 # Get IP of another container first (from host): sudo ./manage-containers.sh ip web

 ping 10.233.0.51  # Replace with actual IP from "list" command

+# You can even ping by container host name because the DNS is also resolved by the bridge

+ping mycont
 ```

 **Why this works**: The bridge network connects all containers like a virtual switch.
+It also benefits from DNS resolution.

 ### Test Internet Access